shusson/prs/README.md

 #### Database

-MapD can work with out without a GPU.
+MapD can work with or without a GPU.
 I'm using docker to simplify the deployment process.
 There are two docker compose files, one for loading the data [data/docker-compose.yml](data/docker-compose.yml), and one for running the services [docker-compose.yml](docker-compose.yml).
 Both use a `.env` file to determine what MapD image to run.
 Currently I'm using my own personal images on docker hub, but you can build your own with https://github.com/shusson/docker-mapd or follow the official guide https://github.com/mapd/mapd-core/tree/master/docker.

 I haven't automated getting the data from the github archive.
 The manual process is as follows: